vivaria/edisonrul.ing/docs/source/cards/barrier-statue-of-the-stormwinds.md

-# BARRIER STATUE OF THE STORMWINDS
+# Barrier Statue Of The Stormwinds

 > ① Neither player can Special Summon monsters, except WIND monsters.